 Top of the tree manufacturers including D’Agostino, Tec Das and Transparent cables have been selected to make Blues Audio the best.
 There is a synergy between products, the best racks, cables and power conditioners have been used to allow component sources to work at their optimum effect.
 The result is a stunning labour of love.

-The choice of speakers is the hardest to decide on, and is principally dependant on the size of your listening room and personal preferences.
-Once you find a speaker you like the sound and look of, next you have to figure out how to power and source it.
+In my opinion the choice of speakers is the hardest to decide on, and is principally dependant on the size of your listening room and personal preferences.
+Once you find a speaker you like the sound and look of, next you have to figure out how to power (amplifier) and source it.
 The choice of speaker is similar to choosing which make of car to choose in this analogy.

 Speakers should cost 50% or less than the rest of your system cost – in our reference system the Sonus Faber IL Cremonese cost £36k -about 1/5th of the total cost of our £188.4k system.
 A good source and amplification, rack and cables is a must.
 Years ago I spent 6 months going up and down the country choosing a speaker finally settling on a Mcintosh XR200.
 I have subsequently discovered better speakers once better amplifiers are used.
 It’s a process of evolution – Wilson speakers with a Dan D’Agostino amp are my personal favourite choice.
 Audio Nirvana!

 The amplifier is like the car engine and should be powerful enough to make your chosen speaker sound fantastic.
 Different amplifiers add a different “flavour” to the sound of your speaker.
 I remember auditioning some big Quad ESL electrostatic speakers with Bryston and Naim amplifiers which were ok until a Rega amp was tried and that combination brought out the best in the ESL by far.